FANUC Standard Interface Commands

 This command sets the IP address of the IPC, port number, and timeout period for robot communication.

-After using this command, you need to call Establish TCP Communication to establish TCP communication between the robot and the inline measurement system.
+After using this command, the user needs to call Establish TCP Communication to establish TCP communication between the robot and the inline measurement system.
 Initialization only needs to be performed once.

 MSR_INIT_SKT(C_Tag,Ip_Addr,Svr_Port,Time_Out)